-This report of the external auditor is made solely to the company's directors, as its governing body, in accordance with the requirement in Rule 4.1 (2) of the External Audit Part of the PRA Rulebook for Solvency II firms and the terms of our engagement.
-We acknowledge that the directors are required to submit the report to the PRA, to enable the PRA to verify that an auditor's report has been commissioned by the Company's and Group's directors and issued in accordance with the requirement set out in Rule 4.1 (2) of the External Audit Part of the PRA Rulebook for Solvency II firms and to facilitate the discharge by the PRA of its regulatory functions in respect of the Company and Group, conferred on the PRA by or under the Financial Services and Markets Act 2000.
+This report of the external auditor is made solely to the Directors of the Entities, as their governing bodies, in accordance with the requirement in Rule 4.1 (2) of the External Audit Part of the PRA Rulebook for Solvency II firms and the terms of our engagement.
+We acknowledge that the Directors are required to submit the report to the PRA, to enable the PRA to verify that an auditor's report has been commissioned by the Entities' Directors and issued in accordance with the requirement set out in Rule 4.1 (2) of the External Audit Part of the PRA Rulebook for Solvency II firms and to facilitate the discharge by the PRA of its regulatory functions in respect of the Entities, conferred on the PRA by or under the Financial Services and Markets Act 2000.

-Our audit has been undertaken so that we might state to the company's directors those matters we are required to state to them in an auditor's report issued pursuant to Rule 4.1 (2) and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the company through its governing body, for our audit, for this report, or for the opinions we have formed.
+Our audit has been undertaken so that we might state to the Directors those matters we are required to state to them in an auditor's report issued pursuant to Rule 4.1 (2) and for no other purpose.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Entities through their governing bodies, for our audit, for this report, or for the opinions we have formed.

-KPMG Son Lites

-Ben Priestley
+Farling

-for and on behalf of KPMG LLP
+Garin McFarlane (Senior Statutory Auditor) For and on behalf of KPMG LLP, Statutory Auditor Chartered Accountants 15 Canada Square London E14 5GL

-Chartered Accountants

-15 Canada Square

-London

-E14 5GL

-5 April 2022
+5 April 2024